 Pick Your Plants

 Many edible plants can be grown in containers.
 Potted herbs are a popular choice and can be placed in a sunny window or even on a patio.
-Herbs are compact so they can easily be grown in a small space.
-Try chives, mint, basil, parsley, rosemary, sage, thyme, and more!
+Herbs are compact, so they can easily be grown in a small space.
+Try chives, mint, basil, parsley, rosemary, sage, thyme and more.
 You can even grow fruit trees in containers.
-Dwarf varieties of trees such as orange, fig, apple, and pear can (with some effort) grow in large containers.
+Dwarf varieties of trees, such as orange, fig, apple and pear, can (with some effort) grow in large containers.
 These usually need to be protected or brought inside during the winter.
 Strawberries are another fruit easily grown in a pot; there are even special terra cotta pots with holes in them that are widely available.
-If vegetables are what you want, try greens such as arugala, lettuces, swiss chard, and spinach.
-Smaller varieties of tomatoes, peas, pole beans, bush zucchini, and peppers can also be grown successfully with some staking or trellis for them to climb.
+If vegetables are what you want, try greens such as arugula, lettuces, swiss chard and spinach.
+Smaller varieties of tomatoes, peas, pole beans, bush zucchini and peppers can also be grown successfully with some staking or trellis for them to climb.

 Your first consideration for any garden project should be location: specifically, sunlight and exposure.
 Container-grown plants tend to dry and wilt more quickly than plants in the ground.
 Once you’ve identified where you intend to put your containers, observe the amount and strength of sunlight.
-Does the space get full afternoon sun?
-Dappled shade?
+Does the space get full afternoon sun, or dappled shade?
 Is the area near a wall or blacktop, which increases ambient temperature?
 Will your containers sit outdoors in the rain, or on a covered porch or patio?